4 Ways Your Mind Is Tricking You Into Being a Losing Trader

 Take losing weight.
 Most people know that improving their diet and more exercise will help them lose weight.
 Yet rather than follow this, many people seek out new information instead—the latest fad.

 Seeking information is often just a rationalization for not doing work that needs to be done.
 It feels productive, but it isn't.

-These guidelines include making a trading plan, focusing on only one or two strategies, not deviating from the trading plan (so you can see what works and what doesn't), trading in a demo account until the plan proves consistently profitable over many trades.
+These guidelines include making a trading plan, focusing on only one or two strategies, not deviating from the trading plan (so you can see what works and what doesn't), and trading in a demo account until the plan proves consistently profitable over many trades.

 Instead of following these core concepts, they go on another information binge.
-Yet more information is useless if you don't apply it.
-Eventually, you need to STOP searching (knowing), and start practicing and applying what you know (doing).
+But more information is useless if you don't apply it.
+Eventually, you need to stop searching and start applying what you know.